Select travel dates to see prices

 Breakfast

 If you’re going scuba diving, you’ll need some solid fuel to keep you going all day.
-Every day – except Sunday, we begin our day with a continental breakfast consisting of cereal and milk, bread, cheese, butter, jam, fresh fruits and of course tea and coffee.
+Every day – except Sunday, we begin our day with a continental breakfast consisting of cereal and milk, bread, cheese, butter, jam, peanut butter etc, plus fresh fruits and of course tea and coffee.
 Since Sunday is a day off for all staff members, we open the kitchen for you to prepare your own breakfast.

 Lunch